Need a portable breakfast “cookie”? These muesli breakfast cookies have all the hearty goodness baked in.

-- Whisk bananas, nut butter, and honey in a large mixing bowl until smooth.
+- In a large bowl, whisk the bananas, nut butter, and honey until smooth.

-- Stir in the muesli, chocolate chips, vanilla extract and sea salt until evenly combined.
+- Stir in the muesli, chocolate chips, vanilla, and sea salt until evenly combined.

-- Scoop about 2 rounded tablespoons of the cookie mixture onto the baking sheet, leaving about 2-3 inches between each cookie.
+- Scoop about 2 rounded tablespoons of the cookie mixture onto the baking sheet, leaving about 2 to 3 inches between each cookie.

-- Bake for 10 minutes, remove from oven and flatten gently with a spatula. *Tip: Lightly spritz the backside of your spatula with cooking spray to keep them from sticking.
+- Bake for 10 minutes, remove from the oven, and flatten gently with a spatula.
+(Tip: Lightly spritz the backside of your spatula with cooking spray to keep them from sticking.)

-- Return to the oven and bake for an additional 10 minutes.
+- Return them to the oven, and bake for an additional 10 minutes.

-- Remove from oven and allow to rest on the baking sheet for 5 minutes, then cool completely on a wire rack.
+- Remove the cookies from the oven, and allow them to rest on the baking sheet for 5 minutes, then cool completely on a wire rack.

-- Store in an airtight container for 2-3 days or freeze for future use.
+- Store in an airtight container for 2 to 3 days, or freeze for future use.